hakeemsm/AdvancedLaneFinding/writeup_template.md

 #### 5. Radius of curvature classification

-The radius of curvature calculation is contained in `calc_radius_curvature` in cell 25 of the IPython notebook.
+The radius of curvature calculation is contained in `calc_radius_curvature` method.
 The curvature is calculated using the values returned by `sliding_window_lane_fit_polynomial` method

 #### 6. Plotting the image back to the lane lines.

-The plotted lanes are projected back to the road using the code in the `lane_area_identify` method in cell 27 of the notebook.
+The plotted lanes are projected back to the road using the code in the `lane_area_identify` method.
 This method takes the original image, the binary image from the pipeline, the left and right fit from `sliding_window_lane_fit_polynomial` and the inverse perspective transform.
 The image is plotted using `fillPoly` and `polyLines` methods from the OpenCV library

 ![alt text][image6]